Hypogonadism: Hypogonadotrophic hypogonadism

-The symptoms of hypogonadotrophic hypogonadism, a subtype of hypogonadism, include late, incomplete or lack of development at puberty, and sometimes short stature or the inability to smell; in females, a lack of breasts and menstrual periods, and in males a lack of sexual development, e.g., facial hair, penis and testes enlargement, deepening voice.
+The symptoms of hypogonadotrophic hypogonadism, a subtype of hypogonadism, include late, incomplete, or lack of development at puberty, and sometimes short stature or the inability to smell; in females, a lack of breasts and menstrual periods, and in males a lack of sexual development, e.g., facial hair, penis, and testes enlargement, deepening voice.

 Diagnosis

 Women

 Testing serum LH and FSH levels are often used to assess hypogonadism in women, particularly when menopause is believed to be happening.
 These levels change during a woman's normal menstrual cycle, so the history of having ceased menstruation coupled with high levels aids the diagnosis of being menopausal.
 Commonly, the post-menopausal woman is not called hypogonadal if she is of typical menopausal age.
 Contrast with a young woman or teen, who would have hypogonadism rather than menopause.
 This is because hypogonadism is an abnormality, whereas menopause is a normal change in hormone levels.
 In any case, the LH and FSH levels will rise in cases of primary hypogonadism or menopause, while they will be low in women with secondary or tertiary hypogonadism.

-Hypogonadism is often discovered during evaluation of delayed puberty, but ordinary delay, which eventually results in normal pubertal development, wherein reproductive function is termed constitutional delay.
+Hypogonadism is often discovered during the evaluation of delayed puberty, but ordinary delay, which eventually results in normal pubertal development, wherein reproductive function is termed constitutional delay.
 It may be discovered during an infertility evaluation in either men or women.